Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Midland MXT Easy Step-By-Step Installation & Product Overview For the 5th Gen 4Runner

-Gripping the sides of the center tunnel cover, remove it by pulling it upwards.
-You will need to remove the centerpiece fully, it is attached by two wiring harness connections.
-Unclip both connections to fully remove the tunnel cover.
+Gripping the sides of the center tunnel cover, pull it upwards to remove it.
+You will need to remove the centerpiece fully; two wiring harness connections attach it.
+Unclip both connections to remove the tunnel cover fully.

 Pro Tip: This is a great time to clean or wipe down your interior while most of it is disassembled.